Average Weather in Saint-Adolphe-d'Howard Canada

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
-Saint-Adolphe-d'Howard experiences very significant seasonal variation in monthly liquid-equivalent snowfall.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
+Saint-Adolphe-d'Howard experiences extreme seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 7.7 months, from September 30 to May 20, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around December 17, with an average total liquid-equivalent accumulation of 2.2 inches.

 The snowless period of the year lasts for 4.3 months, from May 20 to September 30.
 The least snow falls around July 14, with an average total liquid-equivalent accumulation of 0.0 inches.

 The length of the day in Saint-Adolphe-d'Howard varies significantly over the course of the year.
 In 2017, the shortest day is December 21, with 8 hours, 39 minutes of daylight; the longest day is June 21, with 15 hours, 45 minutes of daylight.